Force over Distance: Chapter 43

 But Riley was gone.

 Young tried to move.
 Tried to speak.
-Tried to force organized intent through an overwhelming wall of pure sensation—it had to be possible.
+Tried to force his will through a wall of sensation—it had to be possible.

 Scott steadied himself.
 He closed a hand around Young’s shoulder.
 “Salve Regina, mother of mercy,” he breathed.
 The lieutenant squeezed his eyes shut.
-He looked toward the doorway.
-“Our life, our sweetness and our hope to thee to do we cry, banished children of Eve.”
-He spoke in a rush, a memorized prayer, as he brought the Nakai weapon to his shoulder.
+“Our life, our sweetness and our hope to thee do we cry, banished children of Eve.”
+He spoke the memorized prayer in a fluid ruis, then he lifted his head and brought his Nakai weapon to his shoulder.

 So many people depended on him.